DestroyedClone/RiskOfBulletstorm/README.md

 => TODO: Add Health Check

 Macho Brace: Gain +30% (+10% per stack) damage bonus upon using your utility.
+=> TODO: Add check for CombatSkill, add check for equipment use

-Ring of Chest Friendship: Increases chance of chest spawning by 10% (+1% per stack)
+Ring of Chest Friendship: Increases credits of interactables by 10% (+1% per stack)

 Rocket-Powered Bullets: Increases projectile speed by 50% (+5% per stack).